-In addition, results of clinical drug trials, and results of trials in patients with Bayer’s Medical Devices cleared for marketing will be provided on the publicly funded website www.clinicaltrials.gov in line with the rules defined in the FDA Amendment Act.
-Results of clinical drug trials will also be disclosed on EU Clinical Trial Register (https://www.clinicaltrialsregister.eu/) in line with the rules defined in EU Clinical Trial Directive.
+In addition, results of clinical drug trials, and results of trials in patients with Bayer’s Medical Devices cleared for marketing will be provided on the publicly funded website www.ClinicalTrials.gov in line with the rules defined in the FDA Amendment Act.
+Results of clinical drug trials will also be disclosed on EU Clinical Trial Register (https://www.clinicaltrialsregister.eu) in line with the rules defined in the EU Clinical Trials Regulation No 536/2014.

-Access to the above mentioned databases including the Bayer Trial Finder is unrestricted and free-of-charge.
+Access to the above mentioned databases including the Bayer Clinical Trials Explorer is unrestricted and free-of-charge.

-If you have questions concerning Bayer’s clinical trial disclosure activities and this policy, please contact us via email
+If you have questions concerning Bayer’s clinical trial disclosure activities and this policy please contact us via email: [email protected]